taowen/vite-howto/packages/CSR/html-dependencies/README.md

 * `/mov_bbb.mp4`: relative to the root of vite project
 * `../mov_bbb.ogg`: relative to current file

-All dependencies should be collected, merged and minified to produce a deployable production bundle.
+Browser has limited concurrency for each host, all dependencies should be collected, merged and minified to produce a production quality bundle.

 However, not everything has a direct reference from index.html, such as robots.txt file.
 There should be a way to include static asset by direct copy.